National Health Service (England): Injury cost recovery scheme

 Under older legislation (mainly the Road Traffic Act 1930) a hospital treating the victims of a road traffic accident was entitled to limited compensation (under the 1930 Act before any amendment, up to £25 per person treated) from the insurers of driver(s) of the vehicle(s) involved, but were not compelled to do so and often did not do so; the charge was in turn covered by the then legally required element of those drivers' motor vehicle insurance (commonly known as Road Traffic Act insurance when a driver held only that amount of insurance).
 As the initial bill went to the driver rather than the insurer, even when a charge was imposed it was often not passed on to the liable insurer.
 It was common to take no further action in such cases, as there was no practical financial incentive (and often a financial disincentive due to potential legal costs) for individual hospitals to do so.

 The Road Traffic (NHS Charges) Act 1999 introduced a standard national scheme for recovery of costs using a tariff based on a single charge for out-patient treatment or a daily charge for in-patient treatment; these charges again ultimately fell upon insurers.
 This scheme did not however fully cover the costs of treatment in serious cases.

-Since January 2007, the NHS has a duty to claim back the cost of treatment, and for ambulance services, for those who have been paid personal injury compensation.
+Since January 2007, the NHS must claim back the cost of treatment, and ambulance services, for those who have been paid personal injury compensation.
 In the last year of the scheme immediately preceding 2007, over £128 million was reclaimed.

 From April 2019 £725 is payable for outpatient treatment, £891 per day for inpatient treatment and £219 per ambulance journey.